portfringe 2019: june 13-22

 -A dedicated management-level PortFringe “Buddy” assigned to help YOU and your show through the entire process from lottery to final payout and everything in between!

-PortFringe venues are a mix of black box theaters, nightclubs, and other arts spaces.
-Our smallest venues have seating for 40-50 people, and our largest venues can accommodate about 100-150.
+PortFringe venues are a mix of non-traditional theater spaces.
+Our smallest venues have seating for roughly 30 people, and our largest venues can accommodate about up to 100.
 Included Tech: Each venue is equipped with basic lighting and audio playback capabilities.
 There is NO storage for props and set pieces at PortFringe venues.
 Tech NOT provided: (note: while some venues might include the following items, they are not guaranteed by PortFringe.
 Please be as explicit as possible in your application) aerial rigging points, projectors, projection screens/surfaces, microphones, amps, musical instruments (including pianos).

 Ticket Prices and Artist Payouts: